Pattabiraman27/lab-agile-planning/README.md

 # lab-agile-planning
-This repprsitory is for agile planning
+This repository is for agile planning